asm-products/villeme/README.md

 In GitHub, "Bug Reports" are called "Issues."

-- **Has This Been Asked Before?**

-Before you submit a bug report, you should search existing issues.
-Be sure to check both currently open issues, as well as issues that are already closed.
-If you find an issue that seems to be similar to yours, read through it.

-If this issue is the same as yours, you can comment with additional information to help the maintainer debug it.
-Adding a comment will subscribe you to email notifications, which can be helpful in getting important updates regarding the issue.
-If you don't have anything to add but still want to receive email updates, you can click the "watch" button at the bottom of the comments.

-- **Nope, Hasn't Been Asked Before**

-If you can't find anything in the existing issues, don't be shy about filing a new one.

 Project maintainers really appreciate thorough explanations.
 It usually helps them address the problem more quickly, so everyone wins!